Puppy Raising Protocols

 As soon as the ear canals have opened (noticable from first reaction towards a noise) this period is over and they will enter the Socialisation Period!

 The Socialisation Period

 From 3 weeks of age, the puppies will enter the Socialisation Period!

 A new item is added to the puppies pen or a new daily experience from this point onwards as well as intoruding a new sound each day now that their ears are open!
 These sounds include noises we would expect them to hear later on in life (eg. traffic, airplanes, doorknocking, loud talking, fireworks, cars beeping, trains, etc.).
 As the puppies age, we begin to start clicker training which progresses to free shaping training, introducing a daily obstacle course and barrier frustration learning.

 Socialisation is incredibly important for a well adjusted, social, content and happy dog.

 The final stage to raising a happy, healthy, well mannered dog is through enrichment.
-Enrichment has no time limit, unlike socialisation and ENS, enrichment becomes part of the normal routine this includes, but is not limited to:
+Enrichment has no time limit, unlike the socialisation period, enrichment becomes part of the normal routine from 7 weeks of age, this includes, but is not limited to: